-It’s been 5 years since OnePlus has entered into the Indian market, and now it’s the #1 Premium Smartphone Maker in India.
+It’s been 5 years since OnePlus has entered the Indian market, and now it’s the #1 Premium Smartphone Maker in India.
 Throughout the journey, OnePlus had seen both ups and downs, but one thing it did well is gaining loyal fans.
-OnePlus 7 series, the next flagship lineup is launched recently, and we thought why not take a look at the history of OnePlus flagship phones launched by them in India?
-This is so we get an idea on what has changed, and how the company promises to #NeverSettle.
+OnePlus 7 series, the next flagship lineup is launched recently, and we thought, why not take a look at the history of OnePlus flagship phones launched by them in India?
+It is, so we get an idea of what has changed, and how the company promises to #NeverSettle.

-This is definitely not the OnePlus’s brand story, but it’s more of revisiting the past.
+It is not the OnePlus’s brand story, but it’s more of revisiting the history.
 I’m sure you’ll feel nostalgic reading this.
-It’s also filled with my experiences, and also how OnePlus had to cope with the competition and rose to the number 1 premium smartphone marker.
+It’s filled with my experiences, and also how OnePlus had to cope with the competition and rose to become the number 1 premium smartphone marker.
 So, why late?
 Let’s get started!

-My Colleague Nidish did write an article on How to get OnePlus One smartphone in India and even I made an article on top 5 reasons why you should buy OnePlus One.
-With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014 for a price of Rs.
+My Colleague Nidish did write an article on How to get an OnePlus One smartphone in India, and even I made an article on the top 5 reasons why you should buy OnePlus One.
+With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014, for a price of Rs.
 21,999.
-The flagship killer has got some hefty specifications, but there was a catch in purchasing it and I bet you remember how!
-Yup, we were only able to purchase OnePlus One via invites which were very similar to their global invite system.
-On the contrary, Xiaomi had also made its way to the Indian market which launched their smartphones in partnership with Flipkart and was sold in flash sales.
+The flagship killer has got some hefty specifications, but there was a catch in purchasing it, and I bet you remember how!
+Yup, we were only able to buy OnePlus One via invites, which were very similar to their global invite system.
+On the contrary, Xiaomi had also made its way to the Indian market, which launched its smartphones in partnership with Flipkart and sold in flash sales.

 The Invites System